About Kimberley Renal Services

 The Kimberley region is one of the oldest settled areas within Australia rich in culture and heritage, with first arrivals landing about 41,000 years ago.
 With some of the most diverse and breathtaking landscapes in the world, the Kimberley truly is a must-see destination. boasting stunning rivers and incredible national parks - you’ll never run out of places to explore.

 Located in the northern part of Western Australia, The Kimberley has three towns - Broome, Derby and Kununurra - with a total population of approximately 37,000.
 In addition to the sealed Route 1 which runs along the southern part of the area, the unsealed Gibb River Road runs through the heart of the region from Derby to the highway near Kununurra.
 Access to much of the region is by dirt road, air or sea.

 About the Opportunity

-Kimberley Renal Services now has an opportunity for a dedicated Nephrology Educator to join their KRS team in Broome, WA, on a full-time 9 month fixed term basis.
+Kimberley Renal Services now has an opportunity for a dedicated Administration Assistant to join their KRS team in Derby WA, on a part-time basis (with a possibility to be full time).